-(b) When adaptable management planning is at the end of the first, or any subsequent, cycle:
+(b) When adaptive management planning is at the end of the first, or any subsequent, cycle:

-An assessment of the status4 of the feature will have been completed in Stage 4 (see below).
+An assessment of the status of the feature will have been completed in Stage 5 (see below).
 This means that we should know whether current management is effective or otherwise.
 If the feature is favourable, and the factors are under control, management is considered to be effective.
-If the feature is unfavourable, and/or the factors are not under control, management is either ineffective or has not been in place for long enough.
+If the feature is unfavourable, and / or the factors are not under control, management is either ineffective or has not been in place for long enough.
 If possible, management efficiency should also be considered at this stage.

-At stage 2, managers may draw on a wide range of sources, often external, and make use of the best available information, evidence, expertise and experience to inform the decision-making process.
+At stage 2 there is nothing to be gained by reinventing procedures.
+Managers may draw on a wide range of sources, often external, and make use of the best available information, evidence, expertise and experience to inform the decision-making process.
 Information generated as part of an internal process on one site will often be the source of external information for other sites.
+Do not assume that because a management activity worked at some time in some place it will necessarily work elsewhere.
+It may be reasonably easy to identify an appropriate type of management, but it will usually be much more difficult to quantify the intensity or frequency of that management.